AngangGuo/blog/content/posts/2021/Notes - Miscellaneous.md

 * [Convert Spreadsheet table to Markdown](https://tabletomarkdown.com/convert-spreadsheet-to-markdown/)
 * myapps.microsoft.com: my applications

+## Microsoft Edge Browser
+### Edge browser asking for PIN
+When I refresh the page and want to access the blueiq report, Edge keeps asking for the PIN.
+It won't let me in even if I entered the right pin.

+Solution:
+Select other account, then type the email and password instead of pin.

 ## Google Drive
 ### How to update the file but keep the shared link?
 You can upload a file from your computer to Google Drive and share it with others.